So, you need to know about sales tax in The Grand Canyon State. Look no further!

 Tangible products

 Tangible products, as you might guess, are physical items.
 Arizona taxes most tangible products, but there can be exemptions!
-To be absolutely clear about which products are subject to sales tax, and which are exempt, check Arizona Department of Revenue.
+To be absolutely clear about which products are subject to sales tax, and which are exempt, check the Arizona Department of Revenue.

 Digital products

 Digital products are goods that are delivered or accessed electronically, usually through the internet.
 Media streaming services and eBooks usually fall into this category, too, but rules can vary.
-Check Arizona Department of Revenue website to be sure.
+Check the Arizona Department of Revenue website to be sure.

 Software-as-a-Service products